crstffr/crstffr-mask-devices/core-firmware/README.md

    ```
 Upon successful transfer, the Core will automatically reset and start the running the program.

+##### Common Errors
-Note: As of 12/4/13, you will likely see `Error during download get_status` as the last line from
+* As of 12/4/13, you will likely see `Error during download get_status` as the last line from
 the `dfu-util` command.
 You can ignore this message for now.
 We're not sure what this error is all about.

+* If you are having trouble with dfu-util, (like invalid dfuse address), try a newer version of dfu-util. v0.7 works well.

 **Still having troubles?** Checkout our [resources page](https://www.spark.io/resources), hit us up on IRC, etc.